maxiboom1/inews-connect/README.md

-Inews-connect v1.0.1
+Inews-connect 1.1.1

-TODO: Create recursion path validator (Yes, it will be great!)
+TODO: fetch flag from story - is it dir or queue
 TODO: Try to understand plugin
 Releases:

 1.1.1
 - Fixed lineup validation
+- Story changes now based on story locator (and not on modified date)

 1.1